JonathanMatthey/microvault/server/README.md

 ## 🔗 File Sharing (Phase 5+)

-Microvault supports secure, auditable file sharing via expiring links:
+SelfStack supports secure, auditable file sharing via expiring links:

 - **Share any uploaded file** with a one-click action in the web UI.
 - **Links are time-limited** (default: 7 days) and can be redeemed by anyone with the URL.